 The Danish Foundation for Entrepreneurship - Young Enterprise has set up projects which examine the effects of entrepreneurship education at all levels of the education system.
 One of them is the Edison programme for pupils in the 6th and 7th grade, which examines the immediate effect for instance on different groups of pupils.
 One of the questions we seek to answer is whether there is a particularly beneficial effect on academically weak pupils.
-Another project is a longer term study of 9th graders where we follow a group of adolescents over a number of years.
+Another project is a longer term study of 9th graders in which we follow a group of adolescents over a number of years.
 Here we look, among other things, at the attitudes and behaviour of the individual in relation to his or her aspirations, personal development, and choice of education.
 In the long run we will be able to measure the results in terms of new start-ups and income earned.
-The first results of this study show that pupils who participated in entrepreneurship education are happier about school, have higher ambitions for their further education and career, and feel they can contribute to society.
+Some of the first results of this study are that pupils who participated in entrepreneurship education are happier about school, have higher ambitions for their further education and career, and feel they can contribute to society.
+More recent findings are that the effects also depend on how entrepreneurship is taught.
+The pedagogical approach Entre-preneurship as a method, which focuses on encouraging non-cognitive and general skills such as pro-activeness and a sense of initiative, tends to make pupils happier about going to school but less interested in becoming an entrepreneur.
+The opposite seems to be the case if the approach focuses on strengthening cognitive and special competences such as financial knowledge.
+Pupils who have been taught on the basis of this Entrepreneurship as an occupation-approach have higher intentions of becoming an entrepreneur, whereas we see a negative effect on the way they get along with their classmates and teachers and on how they feel about school in general.

-Foreign studies show that young people in upper secondary education (beginning at the end of full-time compulsory education) who participated in the Company Programme1 (CP) are very likely to start their own business later on.
+International studies show that young people in upper secondary education (beginning at the end of full-time compulsory education) who participated in the Company Programme are very likely to start their own business later on.
 This indicates that the programme has a special effect on the ability of young people to manage uncertainty.
-FFE-YE has begun a study of the Danish participants in CP, where we will therefore also examine which elements of the programme particularly influence and change young people's perception of barriers to starting their own business.
+In 2013 the Danish Foundation for Entrepreneurship - Young Enterprise completed a study of the Danish participants in Company Programme1, which focuses on strengthening both cognitive and non-cognitive skills.
+We found that there is a relation between the students' perceived barriers to entrepreneurship and their intention of and interest in starting their own business.
+The students who assessed they had a high ability to cope with ambiguity and to marshal resources also had a higher level of entrepreneurial intentions.
+We also found that the Entrepreneurship as a method-approach seemed to appeal more to girls, whereas the more traditional Entrepreneurship as an occupation-approach seemed better suited for boys.